pytest-dev/pytest/CONTRIBUTING.rst

 Report bugs
 -----------

-Report bugs for pytest at https://github.com/pytest-dev/pytest/issues
+Report bugs for pytest in the `issue tracker <https://github.com/pytest-dev/pytest/issues>`_.

 If you are reporting a bug, please include: